Thyroid Issues and Bioidentical Hormone Replacement Therapy

 One way to treat thyroid disorders is through receiving BHRT or Bioidentical Hormone Replacement Therapy.
 Bioidentical Hormone Replacement Therapy (BHRT) can be used to supply your body with additional estrogen, progesterone and testosterone.

-Gelane Gemechisa, M.D. provides optimal care for menopause, osteoporosis, uterine fibroids, fatigue/insomnia & endocrine imbalance, diabetes & metabolic syndrome, interstitial cystitis, urinary tract infections, and endometriosis.
+Burke Virginia Thyroid Specialist, Amy Kossoff, M.D., provides optimal care for menopause, osteoporosis, uterine fibroids, fatigue/insomnia & endocrine imbalance, diabetes & metabolic syndrome, interstitial cystitis, urinary tract infections, and endometriosis.